Race and Identity Workshop

 • connecting to the larger history of South Africa, from pre-colonial times to the present

-• working with feelings, perceptions and beliefs about self and other learning how to talk about and through race to create possibilities instead of closing doors.
+• working with feelings, perceptions and beliefs about self and other, learning to talk through race to create possibilities instead of closing doors.

 For me, this experience reignited my belief that is it possible to find each other as human beings – without pretending that the past didn’t happen, or that the present isn’t real.
 I left the process feeling connected to other South Africans of different races in a new way, with some new language, and a fresh perspective.
 Perhaps even a white, middle-aged, South African man can contribute to the telling of a new story and the birth of a better narrative; one that doesn’t keep us all stuck, disconnected, and living in the toxic ‘problem of race’.